CASLS Staff Directory

 Julie’s experience includes the design, implementation, and evaluation of online immersive spaces and the creation of place-based, augmented-reality mobile games to engage language learners in a variety of non-institutional contexts.
 She has published various articles on computer-assisted language learning (CALL)-related topics, including synchronous computer-mediated communication and pragmatic development, gaming and CALL, and lexical acquisition in digitally mediated environments.
 Julie is the recipient of the 2018 University of Oregon Research Award for Impact and Innovation.

-Ryan Chang serves as CASLS’s IT Consultant.
-Prior to joining CASLS in February 2020, he was a full-stack programmer for the Oregon Career Information System at the University of Oregon.
-Ryan has extensive knowledge of software development and systems administration, which he uses to support CASLS’s projects and services.
+Ryan Chang serves as CASLS' Analyst Programmer.
+Prior to joining CASLS in February 2020, he was a full-stack software engineer for the Oregon Career Information System at the University of Oregon.
+Ryan has extensive knowledge of software development and systems administration, which he uses to support CASLS' projects and services.

 Ryan earned his B.S. in software engineering from California Polytechnic State University, San Luis Obispo.
 When not at his computer, he enjoys walks around campus and cheering for the Oregon Ducks and Seattle Kraken.